matchret/ArtiFrame/README.md

 # ArtiFrame

-**ArtiFrame** is a real-time graphics application developed for IFT-3100.
+**ArtiFrame** is a real-time graphics application developed in C++ using openFrameworks.
 This project allows interactive manipulation of images and 3D models with a rich set of features including image import/export, vector drawing, scene transformation, camera control, texture mapping, and advanced illumination models.

 ## Table of Contents